igtampe/BasicRender/README.md

 A BasicWindow Window's design is based on the ones I made for ITOS.

 ### Window
-Window is an abstract class that must be inherited to build actual windows.
-It still has most things a user would need.
-The only thing the user has to do is write a constructor that places in the needed window elements.
+Window is a class that can be extended to build actual windows, or provided with WindowElements to execute.
 Window has a variety of constructors, ranging from just title and dimensions, to basically every property.
 Feel free to play around with it.

 <b>Take Note!</b>
 When closing themselves, Windows will draw a box of the WindowClearColor.
-This build has it set to DarkCyan.
-Perhaps in the future I should have a constructor that can set this but the constructors by this point are huge so aaaaaaaaaaaaaaaaaaaaaaaaaaaa
+Its a static variable set for all windows.

 |Property|Description|
 |-|-|